My favorite childhood dish at Thanksgiving!

 - Chives.
 Freshly chopped chives add a fresh and irresistible crunch in every bite.

-Jump to the recipe for the full instructions, ingredient amounts, and a printable recipe.
+Please see the recipe card below for the full instructions, ingredient amounts, and a printable recipe.

 Other names for corn soufflé include corn casserole, corn pudding casserole, or creamed corn casserole.
 You might have heard others, too—the name used is often specific to certain regions.
 This great side dish is often served with a holiday dinner or special occasion, but it can be enjoyed all year round.